 Dura-Skrim® Fire-Retardant Reinforced Plastic Sheeting

 Dura-Skrim Fire-Retardant Reinforced Plastic Sheeting is a puncture-resistant construction film reinforced with a layer of polyester scrim to prevent tearing.
-Dura-Skrim from Americover is imprinted with the words “Fire Retardant.”
+Dura-Skrim from Americover is imprinted with the words “Fire-retardant.”

 Tuff Scrim™ Antistatic Fire-Retardant Reinforced Poly Sheeting

-Tuff Scrim Antistatic Fire-Retardant Reinforced Poly Sheeting is a reinforced laminate film engineered with fire retardant and antistatic additives.
+Tuff Scrim Antistatic Fire-Retardant Reinforced Poly Sheeting is a reinforced laminate film engineered with fire-retardant and antistatic additives.
 It passes NFPA 701 Large Scale requirements and has a Class I/Class A flame spread rating per UBC-42 and ASTM E-84.

 Tuff-Scrim™ Fire-Retardant Reinforced Poly Sheeting